-In general, relying on spreadsheets for tracking information often leads to more work double checking numbers and manually updating information.
+In general, relying on spreadsheets for tracking information often leads to more work double-checking numbers and manually updating information.
 One small mistake in a formula can drastically affect the rest of the numbers across multiple worksheets.
-In addition, many companies have a single employee managing specific spreadsheets, which can lead to inefficiencies and confusion trying to decipher their spreadsheet logic, specially if they leave the business.
+In addition, many companies have a single employee managing specific spreadsheets, which can lead to inefficiencies and confusion trying to decipher their spreadsheet logic, especially if they leave the business.

 Although Excel is not a good inventory program when used alone, certain Excel features work very well in conjunction with an appropriate inventory and accounting ERP software package.
 Excel Pivot Tables, for example, is a powerful tool useful for analyzing and reporting on data from multiple data sources.
 Having a back-end system that can live-link to Excel through different data sources makes it easy to manipulate live data for reporting, and can provide a quick snapshot of business health.